 Businesses can use their business debit or credit card to make payments on an outstanding invoice even if the supplier doesn't take credit cards.
 We pay the supplier the whole amount and Businesses can elect to re-pay us the whole amount immediately or spread the payments out over 14 day instalments.

-Create an account at get started in a few easy steps.
-Once you receive a confirmation email from us, you are all good to go.
+Currently Cloudfloat is in "restricted private access".
+In order to create an account, you will need to register at get started in a few easy steps.
+A confirmation email from us will advise when you are good to go.

 To sign up for Cloudfloat, you must:

-Cloudfloat charges no interest or an application fee.
-We do charge a payment processing fee payable up front for each payment to the supplier.
-There are no other ongoing fees, as long as the installment payments are made on time.
-We strive always to be more transparent and fair than any other form of cashflow financing available.
+Cloudfloat charges no interest, application fee or account keeping fee.
+However, we do charge a payment processing fee payable each time the instalment payment is made to us.
+This will only apply if the supplier is not a registered merchant partner with Cloudfloat.
+There are no other ongoing fees, as long as the installment payments are made on time everytime.
+We strive always to be more transparent and fair than any other form of pay later arrangements are available.
 The fees are listed below:

 Cloudfloat charges late payment fees as determined by the payment amount due and the delay in payment.
 Generally speaking, we will attempt to recover payment without charging late payment fees, but will do so only as a last resort.
 The fee will be specified at the time prior to acceptance of processing the transaction as factors such as invoice amount, number of instalments and payment history with Cloudfloat will all be deciding factor on the potential late fee.
 But we encourgae you to pay on time.
 As late payments may mean to you will have reduced access to the service over the longer term.

 When you pay an invoice over $300 or more with Cloudfloat, you can re-pay over 2 to 4 fortnightly instalments.
 For paying invoices over $3,000, you can re-pay up to 6 instalments.